webguru103/smooch-docs/pages/faq/web-messenger.md

 ## How can I add a feature to your web messenger?

-Our web messenger is open-source, you can contribute on [github](https://github.com/smooch/smooch-js).
+Our Web Messenger is open-source, you can contribute on [github](https://github.com/smooch/smooch-js).

 ## Nothing shows up when I add Smooch script?